fgimian/flaskage/docs/index.rst

 and doesn't attempt to re-create the Django way of working.

-In addition to providing a template, this project also intends to document common workflows with the template and serve as a good starting point of reference.
+In addition to providing a template, this project also intends to document common workflows with the template and serve as a good general point of reference.

 Some of the existing templates and projects which inspired and influenced this